awsdocs/aws-license-manager-user-guide/doc_source/user-based-subscriptions-getting-started.md

 You must configure DNS forwarding for any additional VPCs to the AWS Managed Microsoft AD you register for user\-based subscriptions\.
 If you require user\-based subscriptions in multiple AWS Regions, you will need to perform the following steps in each Region as well as configure DNS forwarding\.
 For more information, see the [Prerequisites](user-based-subscriptions-prerequisites.md)\.

 **Important**
 You must allow License Manager to create the required [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role) before you can proceed\.
-For more information, see the [Prerequisites](user-based-subscriptions-prerequisites.md) section\.
+For more information, see the [Prerequisites](user-based-subscriptions-prerequisites.md)\.

 You can use one of the following methods to configure your environment for user\-based subscriptions\.